How to Sort Your LEGO Collection (5 Proven Methods)

 A sorting system only works if you maintain it.
 Build these habits:

-• Sort after every build—return pieces to their homes immediately
+• Sort after every build—return pieces to their homes immediately rather than creating “to sort” piles

 • Process your inbox regularly—don’t let new acquisitions pile up